Should I switch to a half-hourly tariff in the UK? (June 2026 guide)

 - Whether you have a smart meter (or want one installed)

-- An estimate of your annual electricity use (if known) — we can guide you
+- A rough idea of your annual electricity use — we can guide you if not

 What is a half-hourly tariff?

 In the UK, a half-hourly tariff prices your electricity in 30-minute blocks.
-Instead of paying the same unit rate all day, your price can rise and fall depending on the time you use power.
-These tariffs rely on half-hourly meter readings, usually provided by a smart meter.
+Instead of one unit rate all day, the price you pay can rise and fall depending on when you use power.
+These tariffs rely on half-hourly meter readings, provided by a smart meter (SMETS2 or a working SMETS1).

-You’ll still typically pay a standing charge (a daily amount to cover network and metering costs), plus a unit rate for each half-hour period.
-Some half-hourly tariffs are dynamic (prices change daily), while others offer fixed cheap windows (like overnight or specific off-peak slots).
+You still pay a daily standing charge (capped at 57.19p/day for electricity under the July 2026 cap) to cover network and metering costs, plus a unit rate for each half-hour.
+Some tariffs are fully dynamic (prices change every 30 minutes), while others offer fixed cheap windows — for example a low overnight EV rate or a set off-peak block.

 Time-of-use tariffs